MoathS/logs-analysis/README.md

 #Logs Analysis Project

-  This is project is to provide an answers to three questions:
+  This project is to provide an answers to three questions:
 ### What are the most popular three articles of all time?
 ### Who are the most popular article authors of all time?
 ### On which days did more than 1% of requests lead to errors?